Exceen/Followings/README.md

 Followings
 ==========

-with this script you can see who (un)followed you
+with this script you can see who (un)followed you on Twitter

 Before you can use this script you have to create a new Twitter-Application on https://dev.twitter.com/apps/new.